 Just like the entire universe and our galaxy is said to have formed due to the Big Bang explosion, similarly, due to so many technological advancements, data has also been growing exponentially leading to the Big Data explosion.
-This data comes in from various sources, has different formats, is generated at a variable rate and may also contain inconsistencies.
+In this blog, you will get deep learning about Big Data Analytics and its application.
+This data comes in from various sources, has different formats, is generated at a variable rate, and may also contain inconsistencies.
 Thus, we can simply term the explosion of such data as Big Data.
-I will be explaining the following topics in this blog to give you insights on Big Data Analytics :
+I will be explaining the following topics in this blog to give you insights into Big Data Analysis :

 Why Big Data Analytics?

 Before I jump on to tell you about what is Big Data Analytics, let me tell you guys about why it is needed.
 Let me also reveal to you guys that we create about 2.5 quintillion bytes of data every day!
 So now that we have accumulated Big Data, neither can we ignore it nor can we let it stay idle and make it go to waste.

 Various organizations and sectors all across the globe started adopting Data Analysis in order to gain numerous benefits.
 Analyze Big Data gives insights which many companies are turning into actions and making huge profits as well as discoveries.
 I am going to list down four such reasons along with interesting examples.
 Learn more about Big Data from the Hadoop Course Online.

 The first reason is,